 Foam + Spring Traditional Innerspring - This is the mattress that is most familiar to consumers and it remains a mainstay of the mattress industry.
 Whether single or double-sided, these sets provide the traditional support of springs, often coupled with innovative comfort layers.
 Traditional innerspring mattresses are quilted, providing an added comfort layer between the sleeper and the support structure.
 A variety of types of springs.are used in Foam + Spring mattresses, and different types of edge supports are also utilized in Foam + Spring mattresses.
 Foam + Spring mattresses are available in either single or double-sided configurations.

 Hybrid - "Hybrids" are taking the market by storm, and represent a new take on an old classic.
-Consisting of springs and foam layers like a traditional spring mattress, the Hybrid takes comfort ot the next level by placing key comfort layers immediately below a non-quilted surface.
-Many mattress purchasers say this is the best of both worlds, the comfort of specialty foam, supported by the responsiveness of springs.
-Hybrid styled products are the fastest growing part of our industry.
+Consisting of springs and foam layers like a traditional spring mattress, the Hybrid takes comfort to the next level by placing key comfort layers immediately below a non-quilted or very lightly quilted surface that presents itself as flat.
+Many mattress purchasers say this approach provides the best of both worlds, the comfort of specialty foam right next to the sleeper's body, supported by the responsiveness of springs.
+Hybrid styled products are the fastest growing part of the bedding industry.
 Hybrid mattresses typically use fabric encapsulated coil systems, commonly referred to as "pocketed coils", and are almost always single sided in construction.

 Mattresses are designed to provide the support and comfort you need to relax and rest.
 If you have had your mattress for a while, you may be wondering if it is time to buy a new one.
 Research shows that people sleep better, suffer less back pain and experience fewer symptoms of stress when sleeping on newer beds.
 In general, your sleep quality improves if your sleep surface relieves pressure on joints and other areas of the body.
 Matching your specific comfort needs with the right product is a very subjective process.
 Mattresses are made with a variety of materials and technologies to deliver support systems that meet the broad array of consumers’ needs, tastes, and budgets.